 This is a hybrid online course with both asynchronous and synchronous elements.
-Lectures will be delivered as Microsoft PowerPoint slides that will be posted twice per week for students to download and consume on their own time.
-Students will also be required to participate in synchronous online skill-building tutorials and discussion sessions for a total of 2 hours per week on Bb Collaborate.
-See this link for information about the recommended minimum specs for technology to facilitate remote learning and financial support to meet these requirements.
+Lectures will be delivered asynchronously via Microsoft PowerPoint slides (with audio).
+Students will also be required to participate in synchronous online tutorials or group discussion sessions for approximately one hour per week on Bb Collaborate.
+Please confirm you have the recommended minimum specs for technology to facilitate remote learning.